Be like the Private Banker in order to become invaluable

 Be the go to person who discreetly gets things done in the background that make their lives less stressful and more enjoyable.

-While private bankers may well make the majority of their money from the fees they charge for handling transactions and managing money, the value they provide is not actually really in the money management itself.
+While private bankers may make the majority of their money from the fees they charge for handling transactions and managing money, the value they provide is not actually really in the money management itself.
 The real value is in the convenience and freedom which they create for clients by pre-empting client issues and concerns due to their detailed knowledge of the client.
 It is this in-depth client knowledge coupled with the established level of trust created through relentless pursuit of prioritising the clients requirements which largely ensures that successive generations of the the clients family continue with the same private bank.

 Lifetime value of a client in their world?
 More than 100 years of extraordinary earnings per client because it becomes inter-generational account handling when done well…..